 Mood disorders, anxiety disorders, post-traumatic stress disorder, and substance use disorders are just a few of the different ways that mental health issues can present themselves.
 These difficulties may hinder a person’s capacity to carry out routine tasks, which may have an influence on their quality of life and well-being.
 Occupational specialists develop tailored therapies to help people with mental health problems build on their strengths and improve their capacity to engage in fulfilling work.
 These interventions could entail boosting social support networks, enhancing self-care practices, and creating coping mechanisms.

 Integrating Mental Health into Therapy Interventions

 Depending on the requirements and objectives of the individual, occupational therapists include mental health in their interventions in a variety of ways.
 To address negative thought patterns, exposure treatment is sometimes used by occupational practitioners.
 Mindfulness techniques are also sometimes used to help patients better regulate their emotions.
-To encourage relaxation and stress reduction, they could also use activity-based interventions like art therapy or gardening.
+They could also use activity-based interventions like art therapy or gardening to encourage relaxation and stress reduction.
 Occupational therapists can promote the person’s total well-being and assist them in achieving their occupational goals by incorporating mental health into their therapies.